 Under HKFRS 15, a contract asset or a contract liability is generated when either party to the contract performs, depending on the relationship between the entity's performance and the customer's payment.
 When an entity satisfies a performance obligation by transferring a promised goods or service, the entity has earned a right to consideration from the customer and, therefore, has a contract asset.
 When the customer performs first, for example, by prepaying its promised consideration, the entity has a contract liability.
 Generally, contract assets may represent conditional or unconditional rights to consideration.
-The right would be conditional, for example, when an entity is required first to satisfy another performance obligation in the customer, the contract asset is classified as and accounted for as a receivable and presented separately from other contract assets.
+The right would be conditional, for example, when an entity is required first to satisfy another performance obligation in the contract before it is entitled to payment from the customer.
+If an entity has an unconditional right to receive consideration from the customer, the contract asset is classified as and accounted for as a receivable and presented separately from other contract assets.
 A right is unconditional if nothing other than the passage of time is required before payment of that consideration is due.